-You know the old saying, “time is money” but when it comes to billing outpatient therapy services not all time is created equal.
+You know the old saying, “time is money” but when it comes to billing outpatient therapy services, not all time is created equal.
 Yes, I’m talking about the dreaded Medicare 8-Minute Rule.
-At this point you’re probably ready to click to the next article thankful that your EMR software does all the thinking, I mean, time calculation for you.
+At this point, you’re probably ready to click on to the next article, thankful that your EMR software does all the thinking, I mean, time calculation for you.
 But if you don’t know the basics how do you know if your EMR is applying the minute rules correctly based on the patient’s insurance?
 This mistake can potentially be costing you money and leave you at risk if you are audited.
 The excuse “my EMR made me do it” isn’t going to save you.
-In this article we are going to give you a crash course on the relationship between the American Medical Association’s Current Procedural Terminology (CPT) codes and the minutes of clinical services provided.
+In this article, we are going to give you a crash course on the relationship between the American Medical Association’s Current Procedural Terminology (CPT) codes and the minutes of clinical services provided.
 You will learn how rehab therapists use the Medicare 8 Minute Rule to determine what to bill Medicare for therapy services provided for a particular date of service.

 CPT Code Definitions

 Physical therapy providers select procedure codes to charge for clinical services delivered during a patient visit.
 Each code has an operational definition that describes the services provided.
 Some codes also reference the type(s) of clinicians qualified to deliver the service and/or the typical amount of time needed to deliver service.